iyah4888/SIGGRAPH18SSS/README.md

     Yagiz Aksoy, Tae-Hyun Oh, Sylvain Paris, Marc Pollefeys and Wojciech Matusik, "Semantic Soft Segmentation", ACM Transactions on Graphics (Proc.
 SIGGRAPH), 2018

-Also, note that this repository is not stand-alone.
+Also, note that this repository is not **stand-alone**.
 The spectral segmentation implementation can be found [[here](https://github.com/yaksoy/SemanticSoftSegmentation)].
-The low-dimension projection of generated feature (128-D) and its filtering code are available in the repository.
+The low-dimension projection to 3-dimension and its filtering code are available in the repository.

 Please refer to the [[project page](http://people.inf.ethz.ch/aksoyy/sss/)] for more information.